 The sixth form timetable is made up of five blocks.
-In Year 12 four of these are used for A/AS level courses.
-The fifth block includes Private study and Enrichment options such as languages, financial awareness, sport or community service, critical thinking, extended projects etc In Year 13 most students use three blocks for A level courses and the other two for enrichment and additional private study.
+In Year 12 four of these are normally used for A/AS level courses.
+The fifth block includes Private Study and Enrichment options such as Chinese, financial awareness, community service, on-line courses, extended projects etc. In Year 13 most students use three blocks for A level courses and the other two for enrichment and additional private study.

 All students have a personal timetable and it is unlikely that any two will be exactly the same.
 This is because the school aims to meet individual needs for Sixth Form study and it is rare for two people to have the same requirements.
 You lay the foundation for your personal timetable when you make your initial decision about Year 12 subjects.